Shopify/shopify_app/docs/Upgrading.md

 #### Temporary sessions

 The new `shopify_api` gem offers a utility to temporarily create sessions for interacting with the API within a block.
 This is useful for interacting with the Shopify API outside of the context of a subclass of `AuthenticatedController`.

 ```ruby
 ShopifyAPI::Auth::Session.temp(shop: shop_domain, access_token: shop_token) do |session|
   # make invocations to the API
 end
 ```

+Within a subclass of `AuthenticatedController`, the `current_shopify_session` function will return the current active Shopify API session, or `nil` if no such session is available.

 #### Setting up `ShopifyAPI::Context`